snw35/cloudenv/README.md

 ### Remove The Container

 The container is left running in the background after you run the command for the first time.
 It won't re-start itself after a reboot, but will be in the stopped state.
-If you'd like to clean it up, then you can run the following: `docker rm -f cloudenv`
+If you'd like to clean it up, then you can run the following: `docker/podman rm -f cloudenv`

 ## Why?